Ebb Cade

-Ebb Cade (17 March 1890 – 13 April 1953) was a construction worker at Clinton Engineer Works at Oak Ridge and was the first person subjected to injection with plutonium as an experiment.
+Ebb Cade (17 March 1890 – 13 April 1953) was a construction worker at Clinton Engineer Works in Oak Ridge, Tennessee.
+He was the first person subjected to injection with plutonium as an experiment.

+Life

-Ebb Cade was born on 17 March 1890 in Macon County, Georgia, the son of Evens and Carrie Cade.
+Cade was born on 17 March 1890 in Macon County, Georgia, the son of Evens and Carrie Cade.
 Ebb Cade was married to Ida Cade.
-At the age of 63, Cade died as a result of ventricular fibrillation followed by heart failure on 13 April 1953 in Greensboro, Guilford County, North Carolina.
+At age 63, Cade died as a result of ventricular fibrillation followed by heart failure on 13 April 1953 in Greensboro, North Carolina.